Innovative biotechnology leader developing transformative new drugs

 Benny brings to Nyrada expertise in advancing drug compounds from the discovery phase into clinical trials in humans.
 After earning a Bachelor of Medical Science with Honours and a PhD from La Trobe University, his doctoral research identified a novel mechanism of action for Pixantrone, a drug used to treat non-Hodgkin’s lymphoma.
 Seeking international experience, Benny became a postdoctoral fellow at St. Jude Children’s Research Hospital in Memphis, where his work on DNA repair-targeting drugs enhanced chemotherapy effectiveness.
 Inspired by his time with critically ill children, he returned to Australia as one of Nyrada’s founding scientists, driving impactful research and development.

-• Christopher Cox
+Christopher Cox

 Non Executive Director

 Christopher Cox is a Co-Founder and Managing Partner of Population Health Partners since April 2020.
 He is also a Senior Attorney and retired Partner at Cadwalader, Wickersham & Taft LLP, where he led the Corporate Department and served on the Management Committee.
 With expertise in mergers and acquisitions, restructurings, spin-offs, and complex financing, Chris was seconded from 2016 to 2019 to The Medicines Company as Executive Vice President and Chief Corporate Development Officer, overseeing business development and strategy.
+Earlier in his career, he was a partner at Cahill Gordon & Reindel LLP.
+Currently, Chris is the CEO of Symphony Capital Holdings, LLC, a private investment firm with interests in biotechnology, network security, and entertainment.

-• Dr. Rüdiger Weseloh
+Dr. Rüdiger Weseloh

 Non-Executive Director

-Rüdiger Weseloh is an Executive Director of Business Development at EMD Serono, Inc. in Rockland, MA, USA.
+Rüdiger Weseloh is the Executive Director of Business Development at EMD Serono, Inc. in Rockland, MA, USA.
 Over his 18-year tenure, he has led more than 80 transactions for the healthcare division of its parent company, Merck KGaA, Darmstadt, Germany.
 His deal-making expertise spans the entire drug development value chain, with a focus on oncology, rheumatology, neurodegenerative diseases, and fertility.
 Prior to joining Merck KGaA, Rüdiger spent five years as a Biotech and Pharma Equity Analyst at Gontard & Metallbank AG in Frankfurt and Sal.
 Oppenheim in Cologne/Frankfurt.
 Earlier in his career, he conducted three years of postdoctoral research at the Max Planck Institute for Experimental Medicine in Göttingen.
 Additionally, he served for five years on the Supervisory Board of Cytotools AG in Freiburg, Germany.

-• Marcus Frampton
+Marcus Frampton

 Non Executive Director